TwoBitMachines/FlareEngineDocs/docs/html/_sources/AI/nodes.rst.txt

    * - Input Get
      - Get Input KeyDown or MouseDown.

+   * - InputButtonSO Get
+     - Returns success if InputButtonSO is true.

    * - Positional
      - Check the AI's position in relation to a target.